poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

 2. Verify that you can now access the source code for [Unreal Engine](https://github.com/EpicGames/UnrealEngine).

 !!!
 Warning
-    If you receive a 404 when clicking on [this link](https://github.com/EpicGames/UnrealEngine) while you are logged into GitHub, then your account is not linked to correctly to the Epic Games Org, and the build tool will fail.
+    If you receive a 404 when clicking on [this link](https://github.com/EpicGames/UnrealEngine) while you are logged into GitHub, then your account is not linked correctly to the Epic Games Org, and the build tool will fail.

 ### Copy the Template Repo